TheOnly8Z/ArcCW-GSO-Extras/TWEAKS.md

 | R8 .357 | 45m | 58-32 | 1.75 | 5 | 100 | 75 | 0.32s

 ### R8 .357
 Added the delayed trigger from CS:GO - works how you expect it to.
-Switch to FAN firemode for faster but inaccurate firing.
+Switch to FAN firemode for faster but inaccurate (even in sights) firing.

 ## Shotguns
 Hip dispersion, moving accuracy and recoil significantly increased across the board.